buunguyen/notify/README.md

 // ...sometimes later
 tracker.Dispose(); // stop bothering me
 ```
-By default, the library automatically tracks all public properties of ```INotifyPropertyChanged```.
-The library also allow you to explicitly control which objects and properties to track simply
-by applying some attributes.
-The unit test includes detailed usage of the library for
+That's it!
+The unit test includes detailed usage of the library.
-both scenarios.
 Go take a look and have fun being notified of changes.